 I discovered a spice I never heard about: Mace!

 Another search brought up several recipes for Ras El-Hanout, which indeed include the miraculous Mace.
-Some roast and grind the spices at home, and some add other ingredients such as dried rose petals.
+Some roast and grind the spices at home, and some add other ingredients such as dried pink rosebuds.

 I found an excellent recipe that is easy to make: it uses ground spices, omits cumin, and increases mace.

-Being eclectic, I made a fusion plus a few adjustments: I reduced the cumin and added more rose petals and Mace.
+Being eclectic, I made a fusion plus a few adjustments: I reduced the cumin and added more dried pink rosebuds and Mace.

 I finally got an authentic Ras-El-Hanout blend with the delicious smell I was looking for!

 This amazing blend will upgrade many dishes, especially “meat” recipes such as Vegan Kebab With Pistachio, vegan no-meat Morrocan Cigars, and vegan no-meat Empanadas.

 Do yourself a favor and purchase Mace, as well as dried pink Rosebuds; Keep them in the freezer; They will last for a very long time.

 Yields about ⅓ Cup